-Dance mission: The Missouri Valley College Dance program is committed to developing the full potential of students through creative and intellectual inquiry and giving students opportunities to develop their performance, choreography, and teaching skills.
+Dance mission: The Missouri Valley College Dance program is committed to developing the full potential of dance artists through creative and intellectual inquiry and providing opportunities to develop their performance, choreography, and teaching skills.

-- Demonstrate the ability to use safe dance practices as a dancer, performer, choreographer, and teacher - Demonstrate the ability to clearly articulate, verbally and in writing, their purposes as artists and creative process. - Demonstrate the ability to clearly portray the intention of their work as a performer and choreographer - Demonstrate the ability to be successful in the professional world - Demonstrate an appreciation and respect for their body as the instrument for their art - Demonstrate the ability to give and receive critique effectively - Demonstrate an understanding of dance in historical and social contexts
+- Students will demonstrate an appreciation of their body as the instrument for their art through safe dance practices as a dancer, performer, choreographer, and teacher. - Students will demonstrate the ability to clearly articulate their creative work through written and spoken word. - Students will demonstrate the ability to clearly portray the intention of their work as a performer and choreographer - Students will demonstrate the ability to give and receive critique effectively. - Students will demonstrate an understanding of dance in historical and social context.

-Major requirements: DN 115, DN 250, DN 300, DN 301, DN 480, DN 485, any 3 credit hours of MU, EX 334,, Technique - 12 hours from: DN 100, DN 120, DN 130, DN 140, DN 200, DN 220, DN 230, DN 240, DN 330, DN 340; Performance - 4 hours from: DN 299, DN 499; Elective - 9 hours from: DN 350, DN 401, DN 376/476, DN 349/449.
+Major requirements: DN 115, DN 250, DN 300, DN 301, DN 480, DN 485, any 3 credit hours of MU, EX 334, Technique - 12 hours from: DN 100, DN 120, DN 130, DN 140, DN 200, DN 220, DN 230, DN 240, DN 330, DN 340; Performance - 4 hours from: DN 299, DN 499; Elective - 9 hours of which 5 hours from: DN 350, DN 401, DN 376/476, DN 349/449 and 4 hours from any DN courses.
 (Total 46 hours)